TimeTravelPenguin/TASCompAssistant/Save File Structure.md

 - `CompetitorData` contains information about each competitor's entry:
     - `Place` is the competitor's rank in the task.
     - `Username` is the name or alias the competitor goes by.
-    - `VIStart` is the VI the TAS begins on.
+    - `VIStart` is the VI the TAS begins on (specifically it is the initial `TimeMeasurementName` value - VI is used as a more relatable variable name for development.
+This will be changed in the future).
     - `VIEnd` is the VI the TAS ends on.
     - `VICount` is the total VI count of the competitor's submission.
 This is calculated as `VIEnd - VIStart`.
     - `TimeInSeconds` is `VICount` converted to seconds.
 This is done by dividing it by 60; in other words, `TimeInSeconds = VIs / 60`.